mhouser42/Invasive_Species_Propogation/README.md

 Will have a life cycle based on age, corresponding to seasons.
 Will only be able to reproduce while adults.
 Considering having “hunger” levels, which will make SLF prioritize navigating to trees, otherwise adults will try to mate then lay eggs.

-Wasp:  SLF have a natural predator in the form of a parasitoid waspLinks to an external site..
+Wasp:  SLF have a natural predator in the form of a parasitoid wasp.
 Wasps will hunt SLFs, killing adults and destroying nests.

 For any any SLF killed by a wasp, another wasp will be created.